 About 100 people attended the event.
 Nonetheless, they told stories dating back almost 10 years, when tragedy struck the African community in Denver.

 One by one, they lined up and took turns to deliver speeches.
-Beginning with Stephanie Riggs, former News Anchor for CBS4 Denver, to Cisee and to Dr. Jim Jackson of Project CURE, everyone heard recollections of the “senseless murder” of Oumar Dia at a Denver bus stop in November 1997.
+Beginning with Stephanie Riggs, former news anchor for CBS4 Denver, to Cisse and to Dr. Jim Jackson of Project CURE, everyone heard recollections of the “senseless murder” of Oumar Dia at a Denver bus stop in November 1997.

 Riggs said what she recalls was not just the brutal act of murder of a young man, but what is now a legacy of gifting by the people of Denver to Senegal.

-The death of Dia, a House Keeper at the Denver Hyatt Regency downtown at the time, has since turned into opportunities where leaders in Denver, where Dia lived, have all poured out their hearts and souls to help those he loved back in his native Senegal.
-T
+The death of Dia, a housekeeper at the Denver Hyatt Regency hotel, has since turned into opportunities where leaders in Denver, where Dia lived, have all poured out their hearts and souls to help those he loved back in his native Senegal.

 There were no TV cameras present at this event.